bachelor-2014/report/project_description.md

   far as possible.
 - Experiment with moving the camera in order to find the method giving the best results.
-Examples of different methods are taking the images while moving the camera and taking the images while holding the camera still, moving it between taking the images.
+Examples of different methods are taking the images while moving the camera (without stopping) and taking the images while holding the camera still, moving it between taking the images (stopping between images).
 - Create and easy-to-use API for interaction with the camera based scanner.
 As with the API on top of the hardware interfaces, this will be based on our own requirements estimations.